 In 2000, news reports said that some former U.S. nonproliferation and intelligence officials suspected that China provided equipment for Pakistan's secret heavy water production plant at Khushab, where an unsafeguarded reactor allegedly has generated weapons-grade plutonium.
-Clinton Administration officials at the White House and State Department reportedly denied China's involvement but said that they did not know the origins of the plant.3 The DCI reported in January 2003 that the PRC previously provided "extensive support" to Pakistan's nuclear weapons programs and that, in the second half of 2001, "continued contacts" between PRC entities and Pakistani nuclear weapons entities cannot be ruled out, despite the 1996 promise not to assist unsafeguarded nuclear facilities.
+Clinton Administration officials at the White House and State Department reportedly denied China's involvement but said that they did not know the origins of the plant.
+The DCI reported in April 2003 that the PRC previously provided "extensive support" to Pakistan's nuclear weapons program and that, in the first half of 2002, "continued contacts" between PRC entities and Pakistani entities "on Pakistani nuclear weapons development" cannot be ruled out, despite the PRC's 1996 promise not to assist unsafeguarded nuclear facilities.

-1 Nucleonics Week, June 19, 1997 and February 26, 1998.
+&lt;sup>1 Nucleonics Week, June 19, 1997 and February 26, 1998.

-2 Nucleonics Week, April 26, 2001; IAEA Annual Report 2001.
+&lt;sup>2 Nucleonics Week, April 26, 2001; IAEA Annual Report 2001.